• Skip to primary navigation

 Sodium lactate is one of the best substitutes for glycerin in its preservative properties.

-It acts as an emulsifier and has a range of applications for cooking.
+It is an emulsifier and has a range of applications for cooking.

 Lactate, in general, is used throughout different food industries to make cheese or yogurt, but you can also find it in other food products.